 - The MQTT Transport component provides device APIs as explained here, and it also enables gateway APIs as detailed here;

 - The CoAP Transport component provides device APIs as outlined here.

 Each transport component pushes data to the rule engine, and some may also utilize core services to issue requests to the database for device credential validation and more.

 The ThingsBoard Edge rule engine is responsible for processing incoming messages according to user-defined logic and flow.
 The rule engine leverages an Actor System to create actors for primary entities, such as rule chains and rule nodes.
 You can learn more about the edge rule engine in the corresponding documentation page.

 ThingsBoard Edge Core handles REST API calls and WebSocket subscriptions.
 Additionally, it maintains up-to-date information about active device sessions and monitors device connectivity state.
 ThingsBoard Edge Core employs an Actor System to implement actors for key entities, including tenants and devices.

 ThingsBoard Edge Web UI

-ThingsBoard provides a lightweight component written using Express.js framework to host static web ui content.
-Those components are completely stateless and no much configuration available.
-The static web UI contains application bundle.
-Once it is loaded, the application starts using the REST API and WebSockets API provided by ThingsBoard Edge Core.
+ThingsBoard Edge includes a lightweight component, developed using the Express.js framework, to host static web UI content.
+These components are entirely stateless, with minimal configuration needed.
+The static web UI contains an application bundle; once loaded, the application begins using the REST API and WebSockets API provided by ThingsBoard Edge Core.

-It is possible to push messages from ThingsBoard Edge to external systems via the Rule Engine.
-You can push data to external system, process data and report the results of the processing back to ThingsBoard Edge for visualization.
-Please review rule engine documentation and guides for more details.
+Messages from ThingsBoard Edge can be pushed to external systems via the Rule Engine.
+It’s possible to transmit data to an external system, process that data, and then relay the processing results back to ThingsBoard Edge for visualization.
+Please review the rule engine documentation and guides for further details.